-- Read along texts
+- Read along with texts

 6. Resource collections.

 In a way, interactive activities like those above are a subset of this – resource collections.
-Exactly as it sounds, this is a curated collections of resources that you can either use as part of a lesson or provide access to for further reading and homework.
+Exactly as it sounds, this is a curated collection of resources that you can either use as part of a lesson or provide access to for further reading and homework.
 Relevant resources include:

 - Educational videos and animations